kobertlam/MechaCar_Statistical_Analysis/README.md

     * Lot 1: p-value is **1**, which is well above the assumed significance level of 0.05%.
 Therefore, we do not have sufficient evidence to reject the null hypothesis, and we would state that **the two means (mean PSI from Lot 1, and mean PSI of the population) are statistically similar**.
     * Lot 2: p-value is **0.6072**, which is above the assumed significance level of 0.05%.
 Therefore, we do not have sufficient evidence to reject the null hypothesis, and we would state that **the two means (mean PSI from Lot 2, and mean PSI of the population) are statistically similar**.
     * Lot 3: p-value is **0.042**, which is below the assumed significance level of 0.05%.
 Therefore, we have sufficient evidence to reject the null hypothesis, and we would state that **the two means (mean PSI from Lot 3, and mean PSI of the population) are statistically different**.

+## Study Design: MechaCar vs Competition

+### Objective:
+Design for a statistical study comparing vehicle performance of the MechaCars against other manufacturers’ vehicles.

+### Design Detail:
+First, we need to think critically about what metrics would be of interest to a consumer: cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

+What metric or metrics are you going to test?
+What is the null hypothesis or alternative hypothesis?
+What statistical test would you use to test the hypothesis?
+And why?
+What data is needed to run the statistical test?